zephyrproject-rtos/gsoc-2022-arduino-core/README.md

-# GSoC 2022 Project
+# GSoC 2022 Project: Arduino Core API module for Zephyr

 ![](https://dhruvag2000.github.io/Blog-GSoC22/assets/images/website_header.png)

-## Arduino Core API module for zephyr

-Arduino Core API module for zephyr leverages the power of Zephyr under an Arduino-C++ style abtraction layer thus helping zephyr new-comers to start using it without worrying about learning about new APIs and libraries.
+The **Arduino Core API** module for zephyr leverages the power of Zephyr under an Arduino-C++ style abtraction layer thus helping zephyr new-comers to start using it without worrying about learning about new APIs and libraries.
 See the project documentation folder for detailed documentation on these topics:

 * [Using external Arduino Libraries](/documentation/arduino_libs.md)
 * [Adding custom boards/ variants](/documentation/variants.md)